apd115/Netflix-gpt/README.md

 Used useSelector to access user state and useDispatch to update it on login/logout.

-7.Conditional Rendering Based on Authentication
+7. Conditional Rendering Based on Authentication

 The app displays different UI components based on whether the user is authenticated or not.